-What did it mean, not only that she might dream this pilgrim night-tale of a bright new star, but that she should do so on the very evening a new heavenly body, so much like the one of the dream, suddenly adorned the sky?
-Coincidence provided the best explanation - the most logical conclusion.
-But might not a verdict of coincidence be a way of avoiding an uncomfortable truth?
+What did it mean that she dreamed of the star?
+An unrecognized mental influence by the pilgrims provided the best explanation - the most logical conclusion.
+But might not such a verdict be a way of avoiding an uncomfortable truth?
 The Principles of Mind dictated that evidence be gathered to support or disclaim a supposition.
 She could not yet make a valid conclusion based on the limited facts at her disposal.
 She would have to live with a determination of inconclusiveness until learning more.